 Our experimental results also bear comparison to a small recent experimental literature on the asymmetric Colonel Blotto game.
-In line with Avrahami and Kareev (2009) and Chowdhury et al. (2013), we observe that the minority concedes some battlefields (some issues) in order to win others.
-However, the key difference in our setting is the decentralization of decisions, which renders the game more complex.
+In line with Avrahami and Kareev (2009) and Chowdhury et al. (2013), we observe that the minority concedes some battlefields in order to win others.
+However, the key difference in our setting is the decentralization of decisions in the non-communication treatment, which renders the game more complex.
 Rogers (2015) introduces some decentralization in a related game, whose payoffs differ from classical Blotto payoffs along several dimensions.
-One side consists of two players fighting against a single opponent, a structure that we examine in one of our treatments.
-Contrary to the conclusions of that paper, we observe that decentralization need not be detrimental to the divided side.
+One side con-